 Anterior shoulder instability typically results from a dislocation injury to the shoulder joint when the humeral head (ball) of the humerus (upper arm bone) is displaced from its normal position in the center of the glenoid (socket) and the joint surfaces no longer touch each other.
-The most common dislocation is anterior (more than 90 percent), where the humeral head dislocates in front and below the glenoid.
+The most common dislocation is anterior (more than 90 percent), where the humeral head is in front and below the glenoid.

 Content provided by Dr. Chudik not to be used for diagnosis and treatment.
 You can receive a proper evaluation and diagnosis by making an appointment with Dr. Chudik